 What is GetResponse?

-If you’re new to online marketing, you could probably be wondering, what is GetResponse?
+If you’re new to online marketing, you could probably wonder, what is GetResponse?

 GetResponse is an email marketing services solution founded in 1998 by Simon Grabowski.
-As a matter of fact, the domain GetResponse.com was registered in 1998 by the CEO, who is also the founder.
+The domain GetResponse.com was registered in 1998 by the CEO, the founder.

-It is an application that allows you to create a mailing list, capture users’ data, such as names, email addresses, phone numbers, date of birth, gender, etc. And to use these user’s data to personalize your marketing message to improve conversion.
+This application allows you to create a mailing list and capture users’ data, such as names, email addresses, phone numbers, date of birth, gender, etc. And to use these users’ data to personalize your marketing message to improve conversion.

-GetResponse allows you to create beautiful newsletters that can be sent to your subscribers.
-Create autoresponders’ messages that triggered base on predefined events.
-Capture users data for advanced marketing intelligence.
+GetResponse allows you to create beautiful newsletters for your subscribers.
+Create autoresponders’ messages triggered based on predefined events—capture user’s data for advanced marketing intelligence.

 And not just that.

-Either your website is built with Joomla, PrestaShop, Drupal, you can use the GetResponse email solution.
+Whether your website is built with Joomla, PrestaShop, Drupal, WordPress, etc… You can use the GetResponse email solution.
 It integrates with all the major blogging and e-commerce software.

-You can also enable Getresponse web forms on your Facebook fan page to capture new subscribers.
-Getresponse makes it easy to find and collect new subscribers all over the internet with a powerful yet easy to use integration tool.
+You can also enable web forms on your Facebook Business page to capture new subscribers.
+It makes it easy to find and collect new subscribers.

-Also, Getresponse makes it simple to track and measure marketing performance by analyzing clicks, open rate, delivery rate, spam score ratio, user engagement, A/B testing, etc.
+Also, it makes it simple to track and measure marketing performance by analyzing clicks, open rate, delivery rate, spam score ratio, user engagement, A/B testing, etc.

-However, these are just the basics of GetResponse email marketing services tools.
+However, these are just the basics of GetResponse email marketing services.
 GetResponse has recently gone beyond the email marketing basics.
 It has now shifted to a more all-in-one marketing tool.

-By providing other marketing tools like webinar services, Facebook ads, surveys, landing pages, automated sales funnel, Store – Sale your product with GetResponse.
+By providing other marketing services like webinars, Facebook ads, surveys, landing pages, automated sales funnel, and Store – Sale your product with GetResponse.

 As you can see, GetResponse is not your average email marketing services provider.
 Yet, affordable when compared to other competitors.